stummjr/impress-code-highlighter/README.md

 In order to highlight the source code that you want to show in your impress presentation, you have to create a custom style named `code-<language name>` and apply it to all the text boxes you want to highlight.
 Then, you should run `highlight.py` either in a OS shell or as a macro.
 For example, to highlight some Python code, you have to apply a style named `code-python` to the code block and then run the macro.

+## Dependencies
+This script depends on the `pygments` module for Python 3.

 ## Disclaimer
 This script is based on http://code.activestate.com/recipes/576796-python-syntax-highlighting-in-openoffice-impress/